FAQ

 Short Answer

 Our economy exists within – and depends upon – its ecosystem.
-Therefore, attention first goes to planetary boundaries and the urgent need to return half of Vermont to wilderness, consolidating infrastructure and services for a more efficient and effective economy.
+Therefore, attention first goes to planetary boundaries and the urgent need to return half of Vermont to wilderness, consolidating infrastructure for strong towns and a more effective economy.
 The ‘Nordic Model’ of capitalism and universal services, and steady-state economics would guide my planning and decision-making.

-End dithering, add two years to the existing education system, preK-13, while expanding on existing alternative pathways – ensure equitable opportunity in education.
+End dithering, add two years to the existing education system, preK-13, while expanding on existing flexible pathways (Act 77 of 2013), to ensure equitable opportunity in education.
 See FAQ: "What would you do about the 'lack of childcare' or the 'childcare crisis?'"

 What is the connection between war in Ukraine, inflation, and climate?